Pre-Visit Materials

 Learn more about the Meadows Museum’s collections and special exhibitions, and connect works of art to your classroom teaching.
 The Meadows Museum is committed to kindergarten through twelfth grade teachers and developing multidisciplinary curricular materials for teaching with great works of Spanish art in our collections and other cultures through our exhibitions.
 Workshops offer interactive gallery experiences and opportunities for idea-sharing with other educators.
 Participants receive background materials and images from the collection along with lesson plans and strategies for incorporating Meadows Museum objects into classroom curriculum.

-Stay tuned for upcoming teacher workshops or sign up for our newsletter to be the first to know.
 If you are interested in a custom teacher workshop for your school, district, or organization, please email Laura Mancini.

-Teacher Workshop: Land, Sea, Sky
+Teacher Workshop: Reflections

+Boxed lunches will be provided.
 FREE with advance registration.
 Attendees will be eligible for prizes.

 Digital Resources